colin-mccarthy/ansible-playbooks-for-cisco-ios/README.md

 git clone https://github.com/colin-mccarthy/Ansible-Playbooks-for-Cisco-IOS.git

-There is a video series that details how to use Ansible for Cisco IOS device that can be found at my website here
+There is a video series that details how to use Ansible for Cisco IOS devices that can be found at my website here

 http://www.thenetwork.engineer/ansible-video-course